Leenuus/nvim-config/README.md

 ## NOTES

+### List/Table Pitfalls

 Common pitfalls I met this night:

 - `vim.tbl_extend` not work for list-like table

 - `vim.list_extend(dst, src, start, end)` change the dst and return it, this means:

-this is dangerous to use this function to build mutiple list sharing the same part, meaning that the later call of this func changes the value it returned before!!
+this is dangerous to use this function to build multiple list sharing the same part, meaning that the later call of this func changes the value it returned before!!

 make use of `vim.deepcopy` to avoid it: